LoyolaChicagoBooks/unoapi/source/30-performance/performance.rst

       return area;
    }

+.. todo:: use code snippet instead

 In this way, the actual effort becomes significantly greater than the overhead from setup, so we are likely to observe a greater benefit from parallelization.

-We will now compare wall clock execution times on a node available to us through Intel's Developer Cloud, a cloud-based infrastructure of systems with different types of accelerators.
+We will now compare wall clock execution times on our academic department's compute server with the following characteristics:

+- dual AMD EPYC 9354 32-Core processors
+- six NVIDIA RTX A6000 GPUs (though we will be using only one at a time for now)

 Sequential execution